 - Flexible premium – you pay multiple premiums to the company.

 - Fixed – Your money will earn a fixed interest rate set by the insurance company.
 When you begin receiving income, a fixed payment is guaranteed.

-- Variable – You money will be split into sub-accounts depending on your risk level, and be invested in stocks, bonds or other investments.
-The annuity pays a minimum income which could go up depending on performance but the downside is it has substantially higher fees than mutual funds.
+- Variable – Your money will be split into sub-accounts depending on your risk level, and be invested in stocks, bonds or other investments.
+The annuity pays a minimum income which could go up depending on performance, but the downside is these typically have substantially higher fees than mutual funds.